gscopel/digital-clock/README.md

-# js_digitalclockapp
+# js-digitalclock-app
-Vanilla JavaScript Digital Clock Application that allows the user to tell time down to the second
+Vanilla JavaScript digital clock application that allows the user to tell time down to the second